confluentinc/ksql/docs-md/operate-and-deploy/installation/install-ksqldb-with-docker.md

 ---
 layout: page
-title: Install ksqlDB with Docker
+title: Configure ksqlDB with Docker
-tagline: Run ksqlDB by using Docker containers
+tagline: Configure ksqlDB by using Docker containers
 description: Learn how to install ksqlDB in various configurations by using Docker containers
-keywords: ksqldb, docker, container, install
+keywords: ksqldb, docker, container, install, configure, production
 ---

 You can deploy ksqlDB by using Docker containers.
 Confluent maintains images at